Chris Berman: Style

 Berman adopts the persona of his alter ego, "The Swami," to make predictions on Sunday NFL Countdown.
 For seven consecutive years "The Swami" predicted a Super Bowl between the San Francisco 49ers and the Buffalo Bills, one or the other – but never both – making it during that span.

-Reception and criticism
+Reception

 Many have enjoyed Berman's approach over the years, and he has won various awards.
 A 1990 Sports Illustrated feature article cited traits that struck a chord with his TV audience: playfulness, humor, and a Fred Flintstone-like persona.
 The nicknames were called a key to his success.
 His genuine love of sports was also noted.

 However, he has also drawn a good deal of criticism.
 Over time, his style came to rub quite a few viewers the wrong way.
 His detractors find him overly bombastic - and worse, unfunny.
 A "blowhard...tossing out corny clichés" was one description.
 Columnist Phil Mushnick viewed his "clown act" as forced, self-serving, and stale.
 "Schtick" is another label that has been applied.
 A Paste article from 2017 noted that the reasons for his appeal were also what made him eventually grow tiresome.